dotps1/PSGist/README.md

 Once you have authenticated, go ahead and start playing with Gist Objects!

+###Update###
+Most functions have been updated to include the -IseScriptPane Dynamic Parameter, this will allow you to create, add, and update file(s) in Gist objects using the content from the ISE.

 Example 1:
 ```
 PS C:\> Get-Gist | Select-Object -First 1